 Yet, for those of us who struggle with self-love, practicing mindfulness, gratitude, and self-care can feel hollow, abstract, and "fake."
 Take heart!
 Acting on just one small change every day (without overthinking it) can yield impressive benefits for your self-esteem.

 As a psychologist, it’s my passion to help women love and care for their bodies well, through simple daily practices that anyone can learn.
-After spending over a decade studying, researching, and teaching body image principles, I started Wild & Precious to help women make the most of their lives by making real and lasting peace with their bodies.
+After spending over a decade studying, researching, and teaching body image principles, I created Dr. Michaela to help women make the most of their lives by making real and lasting peace with their bodies.

 My big secret?
 Fake it.
 Across multiples studies, research shows that those who take part in intentional, positive activities like expressing gratitude or practicing kindness, can increase their happiness over time, especially when they are motivated to feel happier.
 Keep reading for 3 simple practices to get you on your way to genuine self-love.

 01. Say "thank you" when someone compliments you.